withastro/contribute.docs.astro.build/src/content/docs/guides/writing-style.md

 **After: add necessary context to the instruction, followed by opinionated usage**
 > Add the `LanguagePicker` component to your site in a component that is shown on every page.
 The example below adds this to the page footer:

+Read more about [explaining your code samples](/reference/code-samples/#explaining-code-samples) in the Reference section.